RaigZ/CS433-PA/assign1/Instructions.md

 ## Testing

 You will test the correctness and performance of your implementations.
-Two test programs "test1.cpp" and "test2.cpp" and a Makefile are provided to build the executables test1 and test2 in a Linux environment.
-To build the executables test1 and test2, type make at the command line, and then run each test.
+Two test programs `test1.cpp` and `test2.cpp` and a Makefile are provided to build the executables test1 and test2 in a Linux environment.
+To build the executables `test1` and `test2`, type `make` at the command line, and then run each test.

 $ make
 $ ./test1